Wellspring camps: Program Effectiveness

 Wellspring's long-term outcomes and approach were brought into question by the medical community.
 Many physicians and dietitians, including the director of the obesity program at Boston Children's Hospital, Dr. Robert Ludwig, MD, a pediatric endocrinologist, criticized their low to zero fat approach and questioned how successful Wellspring was in creating long term weight loss results.
 The American Academy of Pediatrics stated that children and adolescents must have a minimum of 20 grams of fat per day, but not to exceed 30 grams of fat, to maintain healthy brain growth.
-Wellspring teaches its campers and families that this is not necessary.
+Wellspring taught its campers and families that this is not necessary.
 Additionally, Ludwig said that he was particularly worried about the effect on vulnerable teenagers who regain weight after their families have sacrificed so much financially to send them to Wellspring.

 One of the more high-profile cases for Wellspring was Georgia Davis, who gained more than 500 pounds after leaving Wellspring.

-Wellspring disputed these findings.
-The New York Times reported in 2005 that 70 percent of Wellspring campers had maintained their weight or continued to lose weight in the six to nine months after camp ended; the weight loss afterward averaged 7.4 pounds.
-Similarly, research conducted by Dr. Daniel Kirschenbaum, Wellspring's former clinical director, found that campers consistently demonstrated an average weight loss of four pounds per week and a total of 30 pounds in eight weeks.
-In 6-12 months of follow-up studies, the average camper lost an additional 5-8 pounds.
+Wellspring disputed these views, publishing their own study claiming weight loss maintenance for the majority of campers.